velocity-formula/nextcloud-tagspaces-integration-service/README.md

 ## Important notice

 Besides the authentication created for the nextcloud user and CORS_ALLOW_ORIGINS environment variable, current implementation has no other security measures as service use is intended for **local internal** use only, so only GET api verbs are allowed.
 CORS_ALLOW_METHODS environment variable controlls allowed api verbs, but only has meaning if some other functionality is added.

+Integration service is limited (by now) to Nextcloud security context of the user is set on NEXTCLOUD_USERNAME environment variable.
+If a service user is configure for the integration service, access should be granted to other users files.
+Consider using TagSpaces con Nexcloud shares folders.

 ## License